8 Things You Must Do When Visiting Varanasi, India.

 The old town is dotted with small alleys, so just leave the main road, turn left or right and you will come to see some unusual places.
 Don’t worry about getting lost, because sooner or later you’ll end up either in front of the river or on a main street.
-A compass is a good choice not to lose direction.
+A compass or Google Maps is a good choice not to lose direction.

 Out intention was to find the place where the bodies arrive in the city.
-We asked our way through some stores, until one guy finally told us that we should stroll around the area near town hall.
+We asked our way through some stores, until one guy finally told us that we should stroll around the area near the town hall.
 We sat down in a hardware store at the corner and the owner was very keen to explain all the things surrounding a body’s arrival…

 #6 Must Do In Varanasi: Experiencing Varanasi During A Festival.